Skip to main content

 Do I need probate?

-You usually need probate if the person owned property in their sole name, had savings above the bank's threshold (typically £5,000-£50,000), or had investments.
-You usually do not need probate if all assets were jointly owned, as they pass automatically to the surviving owner.
+You usually need probate if they owned property in their sole name, had savings above the bank's threshold (typically £5,000-£50,000), or had investments.
+You usually do not need probate if everything was jointly owned, as it passes automatically to the surviving owner.

 Can I arrange the funeral before registering the death?